 Smart safes also increase employee accountability, as the safe requires the employee to enter an identification code prior to every deposit.
 This enables managers to track all deposits made by employees, eliminating the opportunity for internal theft.

 Lastly, a smart safe will automate the deposit preparation process, giving managers more time to focus on essential duties of their role.
 After each deposit, the safe sends the data to a secure online portal where customers can remotely track their cash flow.

-By using a smart safe, retailers can enjoy peace of mind knowing that their bottom line is secured immediately and that employees can remain focused on their responsibilities.
+In using a smart safe, retailers can enjoy peace of mind knowing that their bottom line is secured immediately and that employees can remain focused on their responsibilities.

 SCENARIO 2: OUTSOURCING CASH-IN-TRANSIT SERVICES

 Additionally, many retailers require two employees to go to the bank at the same time.
-This security measure requires extra labour and time away from servicing customers, which can ultimately detract from achieving business goals.
+This security measure requires extra labor and time away from servicing customers, which can ultimately detract from achieving business goals.